Toggle Nav

 Structure and Position of the Internal Audit

-Structurally, the Internal Audit is independent of all the Company’s business units and reports directly to the President Director, as shown in the corporate organisation chart in the Company Profile chapter of this Report.
-The Internal Audit Unit is led by the Head of RM & IA, who is appointed and dismissed by the President Director, pursuant to a Circular Letter regarding the Appointment of the Head of RM & IA, upon approval of the BoC.
+Internal Audit is structurally independent of the Company’s business units and directly responsible to the President Director.
+The Internal Audit Unit is led by the Head of Risk Management and Internal Audit, who is appointed and dismissed by the President Director, upon approval of the Board of Commissioners.

-Pursuant to the BoC Circular Letter dated 1 May 2013, Maju Tarigan serves as the Head of the Internal Audit of the Company and reports directly to the President Director of the Company.
+Maju Tarigan serves as the Head of the Internal Audit of the Company and reports directly to the President Director of the Company.
 His appointment was conducted following the merging of the Audit and Social Affairs Division with the Risk Management Division.
+As the Head of Risk Management and Internal Audit, he is assisted by a team of six corporate auditors, as indicated in the IA organisational chart above.

 Duties and Responsibilities

-As stated in the Internal Audit Charter, the Internal Audit Unit carries out the following duties and responsibilities:
+Based on the Internal Audit Charter, Internal Audit Unit carries out the following duties and responsibilities:

 Whistleblowing System

-Suara Matahari offers a range of confidential channels through which employees and other stakeholders can report if they genuinely suspect that a violation of the Code of Conduct or other misconduct has taken place, remaining anonymous if they wish.
+Suara Matahari is the Company’s official mechanism for a whistleblower to report misconduct which offers a range of confidential channels through which employees and other stakeholders can report if they genuinely suspect that a violation of the Code of Conduct or other misconduct has taken place, remaining anonymous if they wish.
 The Company’s whistleblowing policy, including the procedures and contact numbers for reporting, has been disseminated to all our employees, management, suppliers and business partners.

 Suara Matahari has some features that support its accessibility, trustworthiness and effectiveness: